get-convex/workflow/README.md

 Convex workflows is a beta product currently under active development.
 Here are a few limitations to keep in mind:

+- Steps can only take in and return a total of _1 MiB_ of data within a single workflow execution.
+If you run into journal size limits, you can work around this by storing results within your worker functions and then passing IDs around within the the workflow.
 - `console.log()` isn't currently captured, so you may see duplicate log lines within your Convex dashboard.
 - We currently do not collect backtraces from within function calls from workflows.